ohpauleez/cmma/README.md

 CMMA runs in "pedantic" mode.
 That is, if any version conflicts or ranges are found, it will abort (and tell you, rather cryptically, how to fix it).

-In CMMA, the word is exactly how you see it - nothing is hidden from you.
+In CMMA, the world is exactly how you see it - nothing is hidden from you.
 For this reason, you must always specify your `:respositories`, `:src-paths`, `:resource-paths`, and `:test-paths`.

-Currently, `:nrepl-options` can be set in the project.edn file, but that will most likely change.
+Currently, `:nrepl-options` can be set in the project.edn file, in the `:external` section.
+This will most likely change though.
 In the future, nREPL settings will be passed in via the command line (or captured in your Makefile.cmma).
-As it stands, `:nrepl-options` are optional.
+As it stands, `:nrepl-options` are optional, as are all `:external` options.